xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT0054"/>MT0054: Unable to canonicalize the path '*': *

 This is an internal error.
-If you see this error, please file a bug [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+If you see this error, please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT0055"/>MT0055: The Xcode path '*' does not exist.